PR0F0X01/RoleSwitch/README.md

 * **Send ALL Roles only** — Execute the selected request using all configured Roles.
 * **Send ALL Roles With Method** — Generate request variants using methods such as `GET`, `POST`, `PUT`, `PATCH`, and `DELETE`.
+* **Apply Role Configuration** — Select a configured Role and apply its predefined Headers and Parameters directly to the current Repeater request, allowing the request to be sent using that Role's identity without running it through all Roles.

 ### Firefox Companion — [ContainerDock](https://addons.mozilla.org/en-US/firefox/addon/pr0f0x01_containerdock/)